coin-or/CoinUtils/README.md

      $ brew tap coin-or-tools/coinor
      $ brew install coin-or-tools/coinor/coinutils
      ```

 * *conda* (cross-platform, no Windows for now):
      ```
-     $ conda install coincoinutils
+     $ conda install coin-or-coinutils
      ```

-Due to license incompatibilities, pre-compiled binaries lack some functionality.
+Due to license incompatibilities, pre-compiled binaries lack some
-If binaries are not available for your platform for the latest version and you would like to request them to be built and posted, feel free to let us know on the mailing list.
+functionality.
+If binaries are not available for your platform for the latest
+version and you would like to request them to be built and posted, feel free
+to let us know on the mailing list.

 ### Source